cmsc-vcu/gamedev-fa2024-hw6-kadeem-1/README.md

 - Krish Patel (patelkp7@vcu.edu)

 ## Game Description
 This game puts you, the player, in a unique survival challenge where you use a “shooting knife”, shaped like a boomerang, to eliminate waves of zombies within a timed interval.
 The goal is to survive as long as possible, managing health and timing strategically.
-If zombies aren’t defeated in time, faster waves spawn, adding pressure and demanding precise attacks.
-Key features include a unique shooting knife mechanic with a significant amount of damage, increase in enemy speed based on player performance, and health penalties if contacted by zombies.
+If zombies aren’t defeated in time, faster and more aggressive waves spawn, adding pressure and demanding precise attacks.
+Key features include a unique shooting knife mechanic with a significant amount of damage, increase in enemy speed and presence based on player performance, and health penalties if contacted by zombies.
 Health depletion triggers a respawn with the timer reset, giving you another chance to improve.
 This blend of action, timing, and strategy sets the game apart, making it a thrilling test of skills and endurance.

 ## Important Links